Team members

 Read more

-Rosie is being supervised by Professor Alys Young and Doctor Patricia Cartney, both from the Division of Nursing, Midwifery and Social Work.
-In partnership with Manchester City Council, the study will involve the exploration of parenting assessments in relation to safeguarding in instances when one or more parent is a Deaf BSL (British Sign Language) user.
-This is an important recognition of the significance of cultural competence in assessments involving Deaf parents who are more readily regarded as disabled rather than as minority language users from an identified cultural community.
+Recently, she has been awarded a doctoral degree in social work.
+Her PhD case award was funded by the ESRC (Economic Social Research Council), supervised by Professor Alys Young and Doctor Patricia Cartney, both from the University of Manchester under the faculty of Biology, Medicine and Health.
+In partnership with Manchester City Council, the study involved the exploration of parenting assessments in relation to safeguarding in instances when one or more parent is a Deaf BSL (British Sign Language) user.
+This study recognises the significance of cultural competence in assessments involving Deaf parents who are more readily regarded as disabled rather than minority language users from a recognised cultural community.
+To date, four publications are available online, sharing key findings of the study with recommendations for good practice.

 Molly Redpath-Healy